satinjeet/typeoform/README.markdown

 ```

 Your model extends typeoform\Entity.
 You can provide default values for fields by adding properties.
 The repository gives you access to all records.
-If you don't want't to add additional methods your
+If you don't wan't to add additional methods to your
 repository you can instantiate typeoform\EntityRepository directly, too.

 ```php